Degree9/ces-clj/README.md

-# lounge-clj
+# ces-clj
 Clojure CES Engine

-lounge-clj is a project to create a Component Entity System in as few lines of code (LOC) as possible.
+ces-clj is a project to create a Component Entity System in as few lines of code (LOC) as possible.

 ```clojure
 ;; add dependencies